NickR-Git/DecentSampler-Developers-Guide/docs/source/the-ui-element.md

 The `<ui>` element is how you specify a user interface for your instrument.
 Each **dspreset** should have at most one `<ui>` element.
 There are several important attributes:

-- **`coverArt`** (optional): A relative or absolutely path to a cover art image to use.
+- **`coverArt`** (optional): A relative or absolute path to a cover art image to use.
 After the first time this library is opened, this will get displayed on the "My Libraries" tab.
-- **`bgImage`** (optional): A relative or absolutely path to a background image to use.
+- **`bgImage`** (optional): A relative or absolute path to a background image to use.
 - **`bgColor`** (required): An eight digit hex value indicating the background color to be used for the background of the UI.
 This color will be drawn underneath any background image specified by `bgimage`.
 - **`width`** (required): The width of your user interface.
 Recommended value: 812.
 - **`height`** (required): The height of your user interface.
 Recommended value: 375.